gitbrent/PptxGenJS/.github/ISSUE_TEMPLATE/user-template.md

 - Please specify what version of the library you are using......: [        ]
 - Please specify what version(s) of PowerPoint you are targeting: [        ]
 - Please specify what web browser you are using.................: [        ]

-**If you are not using the latest release, please update and see if the issue is resolved before submitting an issue.**

 ### Desired Behavior
 <!--- If you are reporting an issue please describe the expected behavior. -->